Two days. Six presenters. Seventeen sessions.

 - Conflict Resolution: Consumer-generated content can make or break our brand image online.
 Bad reviews, trolls, or a disgruntled former employee can drive away potential customers, impacting your bottom line.
 Build your confidence to engage in negative feedback and turn a negative experience into a positive impression.

-You will leave this session knowing if you are ready for e-commerce and if not, we will teach you how to get there.
-Selling online is the perfect next step for anyone looking to increase sales and convenience for customers.
+You will leave this session knowing whether you are ready for e-commerce and if not, we will teach you how to get there.
+Selling online is a great next step for anyone looking to increase sales and convenience for customers.
 Join us for a fun quiz and leave e-commerce ready!

-K-State Research and Extension utilizes the CSM platform to host official county and district websites.
-This session will introduce the platform and the best practices for managing content on the platform.
+K-State Research and Extension uses a content management system (CMS) platform to host official county and district websites.
+This session will introduce the platform and the best practices for content strategy on the platform.
 We will also cover branding guides for K-State Research and Extension.
 Additional resources and contacts for website support will be provided during the session.

 Break w/coffee, 10:00 – 10:30 a.m.

 Take the time to examine your content strategy and plan two weeks of content across multiple platforms.
 Assigning publishing roles, designating content creators, and addressing multiple audiences will all be considered in this session.
-The story telling skills you learned earlier in the morning will be vital as you develop a content strategy and plan content for two weeks!
+The storytelling skills you learned earlier will be vital as you develop a content strategy and plan content for two weeks!